sandhi/easyserver-cli/README.md

-easyserver, configuration your server with easy
+easyserver-cli, configuration your server with easy